Updated on May 25th, 2023

 Receiving the Money

-Once your child secures their loans, they may be wondering how the money gets from the lender to the school.
+Once your student secures their loans, they may be wondering how the money gets from the lender to the school.
 After all, it is a big part of how student loans work.

 When Should You and Your Child Begin?